Tiger King (TKING) Price Hits $0.0000

-Tiger King (TKING) traded down 6.9% against the U.S. dollar during the one day period ending at 12:00 PM Eastern on August 17th.
-In the last seven days, Tiger King has traded down 20.8% against the U.S. dollar.
+Tiger King (TKING) traded down 6.9% against the US dollar during the 1 day period ending at 0:00 AM Eastern on August 17th.
+One Tiger King coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+In the last seven days, Tiger King has traded 20.8% lower against the US dollar.
 Tiger King has a total market cap of $3.14 million and approximately $34,090.00 worth of Tiger King was traded on exchanges in the last 24 hours.
-One Tiger King coin can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.